-Planning directive for an AHCP (Level 5 response)
+Planning directive for an AHCP (Level 4 response)

-The first planning directive that must be prepared is the directive for the AHCP for the province as a whole.
-Remember, in Action Step 3 it is recommended that a CPT be assigned responsibility for the development of the province's AHCP.
+The first planning directive that must be prepared is the directive for the AHCP for the district municipality.
+Remember, in Action Step 3 it is recommended that a CPT be assigned responsibility for the development of the municipality's AHCP.